rackerlabs/rackspace-how-to/content/exchange/microsoft-account-association-issues.md

 product_url: exchange
 ---

-This article discusses diagnosing issues caused by Microsoft account conflicts when trying to connect to your email through Outlook.
+This article discusses diagnosing issues caused by Microsoft&reg; account conflicts when you try to connect to your email through Outlook&reg;.

 ### Prerequisites

-- **Applies to:** Both User and Admin
+- **Applies to:** Both User and Administrator
 - **Difficulty:** Easy
 - **Time needed:** 15 Minutes
 - **Tools required:** Web browser